cinapr/AIGame_Congklak_with_Reinforcement_Learning/README.md

    For the changes please kindly check _Changelog against AIGame_Pancake_Congklak.txt For the questions and instruction related to this assignmend, please kindly check on Questions for this Homework2.pdf and Instruction.txtk

-2. PS: Ignore first submission as it was the older version, you can compare yourself against the 2nd report
+2. PS: Ignore 1st submission.zip as it was the older version.
+That version was worked, but there is several enhancement in new version especially on testing.
+You can compare the changes yourself against the 2nd report

 3. Clone the repository:
    ```bash